nadaoteif/ROS-Installation/README.md

 ## Overview:

-These tasks is completed by [Nada Oteif](https://sa.linkedin.com/in/nadaoteif) as a part of the [Smart Method](https://s-m.com.sa/en/index.html) company for Summer training in 2022 at the Robotics and AI department Track.
+These tasks is completed by [Nada Oteif](https://sa.linkedin.com/in/nadaoteif) as a part of the [Smart Method](https://s-m.com.sa/en/index.html) for Summer training in 2022 at the Robotics and AI track.

 ## Description: